sivy/monkinetic-2020-content/posts/2003-04-28-bad-blogger-no-cookie.md

-Slug: bad-blogger-no-cookie
+date: 2003-04-28
-Date: 2003-04-28
+slug: bad-blogger-no-cookie
-Title: Bad Blogger!
+title: Bad Blogger!
 No Cookie!
-layout: post
+---

-I know, I haven&#39;t been posting lately.
-But today is Apple&#39;s big music-related announcement, for which broadcast Jodi and I are going to the <a href="http://www.apple.com/retail/chandler/">Chandler Apple Store</a>.
+I know, I haven't been posting lately.
+But today is Apple's big music-related announcement, for which broadcast Jodi and I are going to the [Chandler Apple Store](http://www.apple.com/retail/chandler/).
 Yay!